I still can’t believe I did this.

 You will find blue signs saying Upper Trail and red arrows pointing you in the right direction so don’t worry to much about getting lost.

 It took us about 7 hours to reach the Halfway House because A) I had a few moments and B) photos!
 I think my favourite moment of the hike was when Aaron and I took a little snack break where he ate chocolate pies and I munched on banana chips and we both just started laughing.
-It was like how could two cuddle bugs who get winded from running up the stairs think they were just going to be like “Ya let’s go on a hike!” without any forethought or grasp on the situation.
+It was like how could two cuddle bugs who get winded from running up the stairs think they were just going to be like “Ya let’s go on a hike!” without any forethought or grasp on the situation?
 It’s not like you can turn back once you start the hike!
-So we just started laughing and immediately once we started hiking again Aaron slipped on a rock and landed on his back.
+So we just started laughing and immediately once we started hiking again Aaron slipped on a rock and landed on his back which made my heart stop.
 Further proof we were out of our element!

 Getting to the Halfway House was like seeing an angel.
 I had never been so happy to arrive anywhere in my entire life.
 It was extra funny because I met a British guy in a blue Canadian Goose jacket at the Panda Breeding Center a few weeks prior and my last words to him were “Maybe I’ll see you in Lijiang!”
 Sure enough I turn around to see a blue jacket and a “Hey!
 Remember me?”
 Small world hey?

 The Halfway House isn’t very glamorous but it’s the place to be.
-We had dinner outside.
+We had dinner outside and everyone was so happy and it was great.
 Since it’s so dark at the gorge there’s no light pollution so you can see the stars and the Milky Way.
 It was stunning.
 If you are going to hike the gorge then stay here.
 It was great seeing the people you took the bus with all meet up at the same place and everyone congratulates each other for making the hike.

 Rest Up At The Halfway House

 This hike was the hardest thing I have ever done in my life.
 It was physically and mentally exhausting.
-I can’t even walk on the second story of a mall without needing to be on the inside wall because I’m scared I’ll fall over the railing somehow so to finish this hike was a huge accomplishment.
+I had a throat infection the entire time and was so out of my element but it was such a thrill to finish it!
+I can’t even walk on the second story of a mall without needing to be on the inside wall because I’m scared I’ll fall over the railing somehow.
+So to finish this hike was a huge accomplishment.